-Even the staunchest opponents of practices, such as Yoga, must recognize the value of distancing the mind during times of heightened stress.
-One of the historic examples of distancing the mind and creating inner space within the mind was Jakow Trachtenberg, a holocaust survivor, who decided to meditate on mathematics, rather than the unimaginable horrors taking place around him, during his seven year imprisonment in concentration camps.
-When he was free, he began his recovery and not only did he still possess a sound mind – He had also developed the “Trachtenberg Speed System,” a complex system of mathematical shortcuts that are still taught and used to this day.
+Even so, the staunchest opponents of practices, such as Yoga, must recognize the value of distancing the mind during times of heightened stress.
+Notably, one of the historic examples of distancing the mind and creating inner space within the mind was Jakow Trachtenberg.
+As an example, Jakow was a holocaust survivor, who decided to meditate on mathematics, rather than the unimaginable horrors taking place around him.
+Nevertheless, he managed this during his seven year imprisonment in concentration camps.
+When he was free, he began his recovery.
+Not only did he still possess a sound mind, but he had created solutions.
+He also developed the “Trachtenberg Speed System,” a complex system of mathematical shortcuts that are still taught and used to this day.

 Some will say that he did not engage in meditation, but in fact, he did.
 Meditation is not intrinsically spiritual in nature; to meditate is to dwell on a subject or thought pattern with the utmost attention.
 His is an extreme example, but the message is clear: The key to mental health and inner peace is to maintain an inner space that is separate from the happenings in the world around us.
 From a practitioner’s perspective, there is a lot more to Yoga than that, when it comes to inner peace, because it begs a question: Why does the creation of an inner space lead to such profound peace?